Rafa2016831028/LTS_MaintenanceDebt/README.md

 }
 ```

-   4.To view Results: Open your SonarQube dashboard in the browser.
+   4. Open your SonarQube dashboard in the browser.
 Navigate to your project key.
 You’ll see issues such as bugs, vulnerabilities, code smells, and maintainability indexes for try.py
    5. To visualize the metrics output, please follow the [Viz file](https://github.com/Rafa2016831028/LTS_MaintenanceDebt/blob/main/StackOverflow.ipynb)
 # Research Question
 1. Are the effort of safeguarding the releases prone to introducing quality debt to the target release?
 2. How does quality debt evolve in release lifecycle?
 3. When and why do developers induce new technical debt in LTS support?

-# Links

 # Install
  [gh api](https://cli.github.com/manual/gh_api)